 Deep tissue: Slow strokes are used to put pressure on muscles or tendons deep under the skin.
 This helps with specific trouble spots such as muscle injuries or back sprains.

-Reflexology: The therapist uses hands, fingers and thumbs to stimulate certain areas of the feet that are thought to correspond to different areas of the body.
+Reflexology: The therapist uses hands, fingers and thumbs to stimulate certain areas of the feet.

 Research shows that massage can help with: